 While the ICF is an association dedicated to advancing the coaching profession, they don’t offer any life coaching services or independent coach-training programs.
 The primary function of the ICF is to establish standards for coaching and provide credentials for individuals seeking coach certification.
-The ICF also accredits coach-training programs, like us, who can then offer ICF coach certification.
+The ICF also accredits coach-training programs, like CTEDU, which can then offer ICF coach certification.

 2. Professional Certified Coach (PCC)

 Each of these levels requires the same five elements but differ in the number of training hours, coaching hours, and the credentialed level of your mentor coach.